Toggle Mobile Menu Visibility

 How to identify Ash Dieback

-What is it ?
+What is it?

-*Note it does not affect rowans also known as mountain Ash (Sorbus aucuparia)
+*Note it does not affect rowans also known as mountain ash (Sorbus aucuparia).

-What happens to the tree ?
+What happens to the tree?

-The fungus overwinters in leaf litter on the ground then release spores into the surrounding atmosphere during the summer.
-They land on leaves, stick to and the fungus then grows inside the tree, eventually blocking its water transport systems, causing it to die.
+The spores land on leaves and the fungus then grows inside the tree, eventually blocking its water transport systems, causing it to die.

-The tree can fight back, but year-on-year infections will eventually kill it.
+Trees can fight back, but year-on-year infections will eventually kill it.
 Young trees are more likely to die quicker than mature trees.

 What does Ash Dieback Look Like?